-We are offering shares of our common stock.
-This is our initial public offering, a and no public market currently exists for shares of our common stock.
-W Ve expect the initial public offering price to be between \$ and \$ per share.
-We intend to apply to list our common shares on the Nas sdaq Global Market under the symbol "ACRV."
+We are offering 7,550,000 shares of our common stock.
+This is our initial public offering, and no public market currently exists for shares of our common stock.
+The initial public offering price for our common stock is \$12.50 per share.
+Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "ACRV."